 - Outpatient check in: Check-in areas for most outpatients will be located near the front entrance of each City of Hope location.
 Some outpatients being seen at the Duarte location may have to check in at a different part of campus (such as the Women’s Center or the Outpatient Surgery Floor in the Michael Amini Transfusion Medicine Center.)

-Outpatient Services Guide - What Patient and Families Need to Know .
+Outpatient Clinics Guide - What Patients and Families Need to Know .

 - Check out: After your visit, please check out at the appointment desk indicated in your schedule.
 Your next appointment will be scheduled during your check out.

 - Need help?
 Patient navigators are available to assist you throughout the process.
 They may be reached by calling 626-256-HOPE (4673), ext.
 32273.

 - Learn more about your cancer and City of Hope programs and treatments.

 - Write down questions for your doctor and nurse ahead of time.

 - Bring a list of all your current medications, vitamins and supplements.
 Use My Medicines Journal to record your current medications to share with your care team.